How to start with Portrait Photography

 Talk to your model while listening to music that she like.
 By doing this, you may eliminate your model’s self-consciousness in front of the camera and lay the groundwork for facial expressions that are as genuine as possible.

 Lively portraits can also be made through movement rather than just a static stance.
-It is best to distract kids a little bit when taking images of them by giving them something to do.
+It is best to distract kids a little bit when taking images of them by giving them something to do. get more tips about the do’s and don’ts of portrait photography.

 The background in a portrait is just as crucial as the subject.
 A cluttered or interesting background will draw the viewer’s eye away from the subject of your photo.